Our Foster Care Program provides legal representation through court appointment to children with disabilities in foster care.

-By representing the legal needs of this unique youth population, Disability Rights Texas continue to change the course of the lives of thousands of foster care children in our state.
+By representing the legal needs of this unique youth population, Disability Rights Texas continues to change the course of the lives of thousands of foster care children in our state.
 Because of our innovative approach, we have witnessed children’s lives transform in tangible ways.
 Caseworkers, lawyers, and judges from around Texas request our involvement in cases due to our innovative approaches and expertise.

 Courts appoint DRTx to represent foster children and help them navigate the systems with which they are involved.
 Services provided include:

 - Representation in Medicaid fair hearings

 Because our agency specializes in advocacy for people with disabilities, we understand the rights and needs of these children and develop innovative solutions.

 Our ultimate goal is to help them achieve a successful placement in the community with supports and services in place to allow them to thrive.